bgirschig/Field-Hermes-Beijing/readme.md

+# _Field - Feima edition
+A journey through an imaginary city between Paris and Beijing, in which objects take over.
+For more information, head to the [Project page](https://bastiengirschig.com/item/377)

 ## Stars
 We used to have a dynamic star field, that would "follow" the camera (stars out of view would be moved back 'to the other side').
 This was to limit the amount of stars needed.